SRB-rocketryatpulchowk/Project-Trishul/README.md

 # Project-Trishul
-This documentation presents the design, development, and testing of a solid-fuel rocket by Team SRB, which aimed to achieve an apogee of 3000 meters.
+This documentation presents the development of the data collection and parachute ejection system by Team SRB, which aimed to achieve an apogee of 3000 meters.